SunDaDenny/DuLa-Net/README.md

 ## Dataset
 The Realtor360 dataset currently couldn’t be made publicly available due to some legal privacy issue.
-Please refer to the MatterporLayout dataset(coming soon), which resembles the Realtor360 in all aspects.
+Please refer to the MatterportLayout dataset(coming soon), which resembles the Realtor360 in all aspects.

 [PanoBasic]: <https://github.com/yindaz/PanoBasic>
 [here]: <https://github.com/sunset1995/HorizonNet/blob/master/preprocess.py>